Hardly-Human/My_Cryptocurrency_UniCoin/README.md

 # My_Cryptocurrency_UniCoin

-This is a CryptoCurrency implementation from a Blockchain\n **The Blockchain support for this cryptocurrency is from other repository named 'my-first-Blockchain'...\n
+This is a CryptoCurrency implementation from a Blockchain

+**The Blockchain support for this cryptocurrency is from other repository named 'my-first-Blockchain'...

-    What makes a Blockchain network work like a Cryptocurrency protocol????????\n Answer:: Transactions..\n
+What makes a Blockchain network work like a Cryptocurrency protocol????????

+Answer:: Transactions..

 I have created 3 different nodes named 'Rehan','Shiva' and 'Hari' and connected them over a Blockchain inorder to establish a transaction network..